Vikram Nair: Political career

 Nair was elected into Parliament as an MP for Sembawang GRC at the 2011 general election.
 He was part of the PAP team led by the Minister for Health, Khaw Boon Wan, which defeated the team from the Singapore Democratic Party by 84,252 votes (63.9%) to 47,605 (36.1%).
 Since the election, Nair has represented the Admiralty ward of Sembawang GRC.

 Nair was re-elected as an MP at the 2015 general election, when the PAP team in Sembawang defeated the team from the National Solidarity Party by 96,639 votes (72.3%) to 37,067 (27.7%).
 Within Parliament, Nair has served as a member of the Government Parliamentary Committees for Trade & Industry and Finance, Law and Home Affairs, and Communications and Information.

 He was then appointed Chairperson of Defence and Foreign Affairs Government Parliamentary Committee (GPC) in the 14th Parliament of Singapore.

+Nair is appointed as Chairperson of Sembawang Town Council (SBTC) since 2020.Nair is part of the Government Parliamentary Committee under Defence and Foreign Affairs where he serves as deputy chairman and Home Affairs and Law where he serves as chairman since 2025.

 Personal life

 Nair married banking executive Faye Ong in April 2015.
 They have a daughter.